Introduction to Git

 This page describes the content and target audience of an introductory git workshop.
 So far, twenty public servants have rated these workshops an average 4.5/5.

-- Little or no git experience.
-People that are not comfortable with the concepts of a merge, commit, branch, or hash.
+- Are not comfortable with git concepts like merge, commit, branch, or hash.

 - Understand answers on stack overflow about git.